typicms/base

 Installation of a module

-This example is for the News module.
-After these steps, the module will appear in the sidebar of the back office.
-If you need to customize it, you can publish it!
+The following example installs the News module.
+After these steps, the module will appear in the admin sidebar.

 composer require typicms/news